Does Foreign Debt Contribute to Economic Growth?: Introduction

-This paper investigates the relation between foreign debt---the debt instrument in portfolio investment---and GDP growth using a panel dataset covering 122 countries from 1980 to 2015.
-Figure \ref{fig:Foreign_debt_vs_reserves_rev} shows that net foreign debt of OECD countries largely mirrors foreign reserve holdings of non-OECD countries.\footnote{The sum of net foreign debt across all countries in the world must be zero except for the discrepancies that foreign reserves create; there is no net concept for foreign reserves and every foreign reserve holding must have its counterpart recorded in foreign debt as its transactions typically involve buying or selling debt securities.} It is surprising to see that the US occupies 97 percent of net foreign debt of OECD countries while China occupies 77 percent of foreign reserve holdings of non-OECD countries.
-We capture the effects of foreign reserve holdings on GDP growth in the country that issue the reserve currency by utilizing data on foreign debt by country (how much foreign debt each country holds).
+Our paper is closely related to the papers above but has a different focus.
+Instead of focusing on the causes of upstream capital flows we investigate how foreign debt, which is predominantly issued by OECD countries, contributes to GDP growth without distinguishing between ``upstream'' and ``downstream'' flows.
+In fact, there is a priori no reason why there should be differential effects of capital flows on GDP growth depending on the source.
+Moreover, foreign reserve accumulation by non-OECD countries that constitutes upstream capital flows is only a small part of investment in foreign debt in OECD countries.
+Since net foreign debt of OECD countries largely mirrors foreign reserve holdings of non-OECD countries as shown in Figure \ref{fig:Foreign_debt_vs_reserves_rev},\footnote{The sum of net foreign debt across all countries in the world must be zero except for the discrepancies that foreign reserves create; there is no net concept for foreign reserves and every foreign reserve holding must have its counterpart recorded in foreign debt as its transactions typically involve buying or selling debt securities.
+For example, China's foreign reserves held as the US treasury securities are counted as foreign debt for the US.} the effect of foreign debt on GDP growth we investigate includes the effects of foreign reserve holdings on GDP growth in the reserve-issuing country.

-We find that foreign debt increases GDP growth in our panel analysis that excludes major offshore financial centers and oil exporters.
-We justify this exclusion on the ground that those countries, although recording a very high volume of international financial transactions, might distort our analysis because they channel a very small portion of capital inflows into domestic investment - the channel we would like to explore in this paper.
-In fact, we find that foreign debt increases investment and then GDP growth in subsequent years by employing the local projection analysis developed by \cite{jorda2005estimation}.
-This indicates that foreign debt contributes to GDP growth through capital accumulation.

-Using the sovereign credit default swap (CDS) spread as an instrumental variable (IV) we find the relationship between foreign debt and GDP growth to be causal in nature.
-(We refer to the {\em sovereign} credit default swap as the CDS throughout the paper.)
-The CDS spread is the cost that investors pay to hedge against sovereign default risks.
-Thus, the predicted values in the first stage of panel IV regression can be interpreted as changes in foreign debt caused by exogenous supply-side shocks.
-To the best of our knowledge we are the first to identify how sovereign CDS spreads affect investment and GDP growth via foreign debt in a large panel dataset.